SophiaMilask/project_2/README.md

 -**'src/'** - source code for all programming projects

-  -'pokemon/' - source code for Pokemon programming project.

-  -'MonteCarlo/' - source code for all four Monte Carlo simulations
+  -'PSS/' - source code for all three version of the plotter, salter, and smoother.
+        -'Java/' - the PSS done in Java
+        - 'Octave/' - the PSS done in Octave
+        - 'JFreeChart/' - the PSS done using JFreeChart and Apach Commons Library

-  -'MonteCarloExtension/'  - source code for the Coninuation of the Monte Carlo programming project
+  -'SimpleHashMap/' - source code for the "dumb" hash methods

-  -'StatsLibrary/' - source code for all formulas from textbook programmed
+  -'StatsLibrary/'  - source code for the formulas from Probability and Applied Statistics programmed

-  -'SetOperations/' - source code for all off the set operations learned in class, plus extra

 -**'docs/'** - Associated documents for Project 1